EOP-OMB/payment-accuracy/website/pages/programs/sba-paycheck-protection-program-ppp-loan-forgiveness.md

     Theme_Description: The financial position or status of a beneficiary, recipient, or their family
     Value: '25.573755'
-Description: 'The CARES Act established the Paycheck Protection Program loans to provide economic relief to small businesses and incentivize small businesses to keep their

-  workers on the payroll because of the COVID-19 pandemic.
-The SBA separated PPP into three payment integrity reporting categories â€“ PPP Approvals, PPP Forgiveness,

-  and PPP Purchases.
+Description: 'The CARES Act Established the Paycheck Protection program loans to provide economic relief to small businesses and incentivize small businesses to keep their workers on the payroll due to the COVID-19 pandemic.
+The SBA separated PPP into three payment integrity reporting categories: PPP Approvals; PPP Forgiveness; and PPP Purchases.
 PPP ended in May 2021.
 Although no new PPP funds are being disbursed, borrowers may still request forgiveness for a PPP loan.
 PPP loans can be forgiven if the funds are used for eligible expenses.
-The predominate reasons for improper payments in PPP Loan Forgiveness were missing or incomplete documentation, and borrower and lender errors in calculation.'
+The predominate reasons for improper payments in PPP Loan Forgiveness were missing or incomplete documentation, and borrower and lender errors in calculation. '
-Fiscal_Year: 2024
+Fiscal_Year: 2025
 Hide_Integrity_Results: false
 Hide_Program_Results: false
 Hide_Scorecard_Links: false
-High_Priority_Program: 1
+High_Priority_Program: 0
 Improper_Payments_Data_Years: '[2023, 2024]'
-Outlays: 1507.19549533
+Outlays: 0
 Overpayment_Amounts: '[873.928378, 292.25305538]'
 Payment_Accuracy_Amounts: '[27542.726001999996, 1128.11187577]'
-Payment_Accuracy_Rate: 74.84841079112967
+Payment_Accuracy_Rate: 0
-Phase_2_Program: 1
+Phase_2_Program: 0
 Program_Name: Paycheck Protection Program (PPP) Loan Forgiveness
 Scorecard_Links:
 - Link: assets/scorecards/Q1 2024/Paycheck Protection Program (PPP) Loan Forgiveness.pdf